dbojan/csvEdit_Esmeralda/README.md

 ### folder to playlist conversion
-can also convert path (folder) to m3u list (for example to create mp3 files playlist): url is path to file on the disk, name is filename without extension. start "" /wait csvEdit.exe d:\media\music    1.m3u
+you can also convert path (folder) to m3u list (for example to create mp3 files playlist): url is path to file on the disk, name is filename without extension. start "" /wait csvEdit.exe d:\media\music    1.m3u